 New Jersey DUI Statistics: Arrests, Fatalities, and Accidents

 Driving under the influence (DUI) poses a serious risk to public safety, and New Jersey is no exception.
 The state faces significant consequences from DUI incidents.
 An annual report from the State Police highlights that intoxicated drivers are now the leading cause of all fatal crashes in New Jersey, surpassing distracted driving for the first time in a decade.
-To illustrate the substance abuse issue further, statistics from the New Jersey Substance Abuse Monitoring System (NJ-SAMS) for the calendar year 2019 provide insight into the substances most frequently involved.
-Alcohol remains the predominant factor in these DUI cases, which also comprises 41% of rehabilitation admissions with 958 alcohol related admissions. cases.
+Alcohol remains the predominant factor in these DUI cases, which also comprises 41% of rehabilitation admissions in New Jersey according to New Jersey Substance Abuse Monitoring System (NJ-SAMS).

 These statistics underline the critical nature of DUI as a threat to road safety.
 By understanding the extent and specifics of DUI-related incidents, New Jersey residents and authorities can take appropriate measures to enhance vigilance and safety on the roads.

-• Further investigation revealed that 91 drivers of the 210 were intoxicated by cannabis.
-In addition, 23 pedestrians, 13 passengers, and 2 cyclists were also under the influence of the same drug.
+Out of the 210 drug-intoxicated drivers, 91 were under the influence of cannabis.
+Additionally, 23 pedestrians, 13 passengers, and 2 cyclists involved in these incidents were also under the influence of cannabis.

-• The 2017 New Jersey State Police Report concluded that over 25% of the 5316 motorcycle-related deaths deaths were a result of blood alcohol content being over the legal limit of 0.08%.
+The 2017 New Jersey State Police Report found that over 25% of the 5,316 motorcycle-related deaths were due to blood alcohol content exceeding the legal limit of 0.08%.

-• The Office of the Attorney General stated alcohol impairment is about four times at night when compared to daytime, and close to 30% of the fatal crashes that occur are due to alcohol intoxication.
+The Office of the Attorney General noted that alcohol impairment is four times higher at night compared to daytime, contributing to nearly 30% of fatal crashes.

 Various sources have also concluded that most of these accidents are caused by people in their 20s or between 50 and 64.
 Additionally, state and county roads are reportedly the most accident-prone zones, as per the same reports.